 This is sound advice and something the Society for the Protection of Ancient Buildings (SPAB) have been championing since 1877.
-Betjeman was a life-member of since his 20s so would have been familiar with SPAB’s Manifesto, where SPAB co-founder William Morris spoke of the need to “stave off decay by daily care, to prop a perilous wall or mend a leaky roof”.
+Betjeman was a life-member of since his twenties, so would have been familiar with SPAB’s Manifesto, where SPAB co-founder William Morris spoke of the need to “stave off decay by daily care, to prop a perilous wall or mend a leaky roof”.

-In 2002, the SPAB launched National Maintenance Week as means of reminding – and encouraging – those who own and care for historic buildings (really buildings of all ages) to undertake some simple tasks to ensure their buildings.
+In 2002, the SPAB launched National Maintenance Week as a means of reminding – and encouraging – those who own and care for historic buildings (really buildings of all ages) to undertake some simple tasks to ensure their buildings.

 Twice a year the churches in our care benefit from routine maintenance.
 At this time of the year – as leaves fall from trees and inevitably end up in gutters – it is doubly important.

 The primary function of a building is to provide shelter from the elements; as such, they are designed to shed water.
 Roof slopes run at angles to channel rainwater into gutters which lead to hopper-heads and down-pipes.
 These carry water down into the gulleys and ultimately, the drainage system.
 Flashings (lead or mortar) protect the structural or material junctions, which may be more vulnerable to water penetration.

 Many of our churches don’t have rainwater goods.
 In these instances, the deep eaves throw water away from the building.
 Details such as hood-mouldings, string-courses — even window sills — though often employed as decoration, primarily protect a building by expelling water away from the wall surface and openings.